-- 1. Become acquainted with basic tools for translation and translation research. - 2.
-Read critically and analyze a variety of texts, identifying factors of style, register, and purpose that will affect the translation process. - 3.
-Improve their writing skills in English, with emphasis on differences in punctuation conventions between English and Spanish.
-NOTE: All students must pass a punctuation quiz with at least 85% in order to complete this course.
-Failure to do so will result in a grade of Incomplete. - 4.
-Begin to develop skills in translation research. - 5.
-Learn to give, receive, and profit from constructive criticism in order to produce at least one excellent translation during the semester.
+- 1. Practice using online tools for translation and translation research. - 2.
+Master the differences in punctuation rules between Spanish and English.
+NOTE: All students must pass a punctuation quiz with at least 85% in order to pass this course.
+Failure to do so will result in a grade of Incomplete. - 3.
+Become aware of the need for using a style manual and become acquainted with several of the best-known manuals. - 4.
+Learn how to properly document sources (how to deal with footnotes/endnotes) in translating. - 5.
+Develop skills in translation research. - 6.
+Learn to give, receive, and profit from constructive criticism.